THE WAY IN THE SWOLLEN JORDAN

 Look to the Lord Jesus today and everyday of your life!

-Prayer: My Dear Heavenly Father, I choose to set, fix and focus my eyes and mind only on the Lord Jesus Christ, so that I may know the way by which I must go through the storms of life to my Promised Land.
+Prayer: My Dear Heavenly Father, I choose to set, fix and focus my eyes and mind only on the Lord Jesus Christ, so that I may know the way by which I must go through the storms of life.
 Dear Holy Spirit, teach and help me daily to do this, in Jesus’ name.
 Amen.